odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/madhya-pradesh/cities/gwalior/
+        title: Gwalior
         content: >-
-          Your morning is at leisure around in the hotel's pleasant grounds (or to go out and try the city's gold-standard kebabs and biryani).
+          Your morning is at leisure around in the hotel’s pleasant grounds (or to go out and try the city’s gold-standard kebabs and biryani).
 An afternoon train takes you to small but extremely interesting Gwalior, under the looming 1,000-year-old fortress.
 The mighty Scindia family once ruled the state of Gwalior, one of the most highly regarded princely states of India, and the old town has their slightly over-the-top 19th-century Jai Vilas Palace.
-Part of the palace is the present Maharaja's residence; the other is now a museum.
+Part of the palace is the present Maharaja’s residence; the other is now a museum.
   - day: 10
     item:
       - type: excursion
         url: >-
           /destinations/india/states/madhya-pradesh/cities/gwalior/excursions/half-day-city-tour-of-gwalior/
+        title: Half day city tour of Gwalior
         content: >-
           Gwalior Fort, made of sandstone, is a magnificent monument.
 Within its walls are interesting Jain and Hindu temples and ruined palaces.
 At